Michelleoc/pands-project/README.md

 7. Check against other algorithms.
 8. Final model selection.

-~ Make note that am using the sklearn.datasets import load_iris
+Using the Scikit-learn library, I import the dataset using "sklearn.datasets import load_iris".

 The preliminary step is to define the attributes or input group (i.e. 4 features sepal length, sepal width, petal length, petal width) as X=iris.data and define the target or output group (species) as y=iris.target.